redhat-et/agentic-reasoning-reinforcement-fine-tuning/README.md

 <h2>Roadmap</h2>

+Throughout this series of cookbook, you will utilize HuggingFace's Transformer Reinforcement Learning (TRL) and deploys Group Relative Policy Optimization (GRPO) technique to **define, train, and evaluate** your agent.

 Here is how to follow along with this repo.

-For viewers with familiarity
+For viewers familiar with the HuggingFace ecosystem, we encourage you to try the basic example with
-1. Beginner Handcraft your own reward function and fine-tune an LLM to play [WORDLE](https://en.wikipedia.org/wiki/Wordle) with the Huggingface TRL library.
+1. Beginner Handcraft your own reward function and fine-tune an LLM to play a game with [WORDLE](https://en.wikipedia.org/wiki/Wordle) with the Huggingface TRL library's GRPO Trainer.

-2.
-3. Fine-tune a MCP server
+(...
+Unsloth?
+Openpipe?
+Verl?
+Llamastack?)